A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Dataset

 The images were collected from June 2019 to January 2020.
 The gender distribution of the subjects is ($53{,}65\%$)~male and ($46{,}35\%$)~female, and approximately $66\%$ of the subjects are under $31$ years old.
 In total, the dataset has images captured from $196$ different mobile devices --~the five most used device models were: \textit{Apple iPhone~8}~($4.1$\%), \textit{Apple iPhone~9}~($3.1$\%), \textit{Xiaomi Mi~8 Lite}~($3.0$\%), \textit{Apple iPhone~7}~($3.0$\%), and \textit{Samsung Galaxy J7~Prime}~($2.7$\%).

 We remark that each subject captured all of their images using the same device model.
 The distribution of age, gender, and image resolutions present in our dataset is shown in Fig.~\ref{fig:stats}.

 The dataset has $16{,}830$ images of both eyes from $1{,}122$ subjects.
-Image resolutions vary from $360\times160$ to $1862\times1008$ pixels --~depending on the mobile device that was used to capture the image.
-We crop/separate the periocular regions of the right and left eyes to perform the benchmark, assigning a unique class to each side.
-Note that, once the image is cropped, the remainder image region is discarded as claimed in our project request to the Ethics Committee Board to preserve at maximum the identity of the participants.
-We manually annotated the eye corners with $4$ points per image (inside and outside eye corners), and used these points to normalize the periocular region regarding scale and rotation.
+Image resolutions vary from $360\times160$ to $1862\times1008$ pixels --~depending on the mobile device used to capture the image.
+We cropped/separated the periocular regions of the right and left eyes to perform the benchmark, assigning a unique class to each side.
+Note that, once the image was cropped, the remainder image region was discarded as claimed in our project request to the Ethics Committee Board to preserve at maximum the identity of the participants.
+We manually annotated the eye corners with four points per image (inside and outside eye corners) and used these points to normalize the periocular region regarding scale and rotation.
 This process is detailed in Fig.~\ref{fig:picprocess}.

-All the original and cropped periocular images along with the eye corner annotations are publicly available for the research community (upon request) at \textit{\url{\urldataset}}.

-Using the center point of each eye (average corners point), the images were rotated and scaled to normalize the eye positions in a size of $512\times512$ pixels.
-Then, the images were split into $2$ patches to create the left and right eye sides, generating $33{,}660$ periocular images from $2{,}244$ classes.
-The intra- and inter-class variability in this dataset is mainly caused by lighting, occlusion, specular reflection, blur, motion blur, eyeglasses, off-angle, eye-gaze, makeup, and facial expression.
+Using the center point of each eye (average corners point), the images were rotated and scaled to normalize the eye positions in a size of $512\times256$ pixels.
+Then, the images were split into two patches ($256\times256$ pixels) to create the left and right eye sides, generating $33{,}660$ periocular images from $2{,}244$ classes.
+The intra- and inter-class variability in this dataset is mainly caused by lighting, occlusion, specular reflection, blur, motion blur, eyeglasses, off-angle, eye-gaze, makeup, and facial~expression.